smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Configuration Validation.md

 9. [Troubleshooting Common Validation Errors](#troubleshooting-common-validation-errors)

 ## Introduction
 The Configuration Validation system ensures the integrity and correctness of the audit system's configuration before initialization.
 This document details the validation pipeline, rules for each configuration section, error reporting mechanisms, and how validation failures prevent system startup.
-The system uses a custom validation framework with comprehensive rules for database URLs, retention periods, compliance settings, and integration credentials.
+The system uses a custom validation framework with comprehensive rules for database URLs, retention periods, compliance settings, integration credentials, plugin configurations, and GDPR pseudonymization settings.
 While Zod is used elsewhere in the repository for API request validation, this configuration system implements its own schema-based validation approach.

 **Section sources**
 - [validator.ts](file://packages/audit/src/config/validator.ts)